wtsnjp/MioGatto/CONTRIBUTING.md

 ## Creating pull request

-* At least one approve from a reviewer except yourself before merging a pull request
+* Before merging your code into the main branch, it must be approved by at least one reviewer other than yourself
 * A branch name should be `<category>/<name>` (e.g., `feature/sog_labeling`)
     * `<category>` is one of `feature`, `fix`, `hotfix`